Off-White (company): Collaborations

-Off-White has collaborated with brands and designers such as Nike, Levi, Rimowa, Jimmy Choo, Ikea, Moncler, Browns, Warby Parker, SSENSE, Sunglass Hut, Champion, Evian, Converse, Dr. Martens, Barneys New York, Umbro, Timberland, Takashi Murakami, Heron Preston, ASAP Rocky, Byredo, Boys Noize, Le Bon Marché, Chrome Hearts, Asspizza, A.C.
-Milan and Kerwin Frost.
+Off-White has collaborated with brands such as, Nike, Levi, Rimowa, Jimmy Choo, IKEA, Moncler, Browns, Warby Parker, SSENSE, Sunglass Hut, Champion, Evian, Converse, Dr. Martens, Barneys New York, Umbro, Timberland, Byredo, Le Bon Marché, Chrome Hearts and A.C.
+Milan.
+They have also collaborated with musicians and designers such as Takashi Murakami, Heron Preston, ASAP Rocky, Boys Noize, Asspizza, and Kerwin Frost.

 In Fall 2016, and Winter 2017, the company collaborated with Levi's main line, Made & Crafted, and released twelve pieces, six of which were unisex.

 In early 2017, the company collaborated with Nike and worked on a project named "The Ten", which is a sneaker collection featuring Air Jordans, Converse, Nike Air Max, Nike Air Force One, and Nike Blazers shoes.
 The collaborations shoe line was divided into two categories, the "Revealing" and "Ghosting".
 The Off-White and Nike designers had an updated take on Nineties-style shoes, with various patterns and different types of material such as plastic and tulle.

 In 2017, the company collaborated with Champion developing sixteen items of clothing, including tracksuits, hoodies, fleeces, and t-shirts.
 In August 2017, the company also collaborated with ASAP Rocky with his label AWGE.
 In 2018, the company partnered with Jimmy Choo to create a Summer/Spring collection inspired by Lady Diana, former Princess of Wales.

 In April 2018, the company collaborated with IKEA on furniture targeted towards millennials.
 In Fall 2018 and Winter 2019, the company collaborated with Sunglass Hut on a unisex line of sunglasses called "For Your Eyes Only".
 In March 2019, the company collaborated with SSENSE on a range of workout clothes.

 On June 5, 2018, the company released its collaboration with Rimowa, a transparent suitcase in limited edition.
-Following the success of the collaboration, a second collection including two RIMOWA x Off-White transparent suitcases (a white version and a black version) is launched in October 2018.
+Following the success of the collaboration, a second collection including two RIMOWA x Off-White transparent suitcases (a white version and a black version) was launched in October 2018.

 In June 2019, the company collaborated with the Museum of Contemporary Art in Chicago, to create a new "University Blue" color of the Nike Air Force One.
+In 2022, the brand entered a partnership with AC Milan providing streetwear for the Rossoneri.

+From 2023 to 2024, the company collaborated with Mattel Creations to create 4 Off-White™ c/o Monster High dolls.
+The Off-White™ team hand-picked each outfit from their most iconic runway shows.
+Those being from 2018, the Spring 2017 collection, the SS17 collection and the 2020 fall collection.
+“The Off-White™ team sent us references of patterns, runway photography and even some in-house samples to understand the construction of the garments and accessories,” said Mattel Creations designer Annalise Lao.

+In September 2024, the company entered a multi-year partnership with WNBA team New York Liberty.

+In 2024 the company showed a collection for the first time at New York Fashion Week.